 Clean up all spills immediately.
-Avoid breathing vapours and contact with skin and eyes.
-Minor Spills Wear protective clothing, impervious gloves and safety glasses.
-What is all contact with skin and eyes.
-Wear protective clothing, impervious gloves and safety glasses.
-Wipe up.
+Avoid breathing vapours and contact with skin and eyes. ▶ Wear protective clothing, impervious gloves and safety glasses.
+Minor Spills Shut off all possible sources of ignition and increase ventilation. ► Wipe up.
 If safe, damaged cans should be placed in a container outdoors, away from all ignition sources, until pressure has dissipated.
 Undamaged cans should be gathered and stowed safely.
-Major Spills DO NOT exert excessive pressure on valve; DO NOT attempt to operate damaged valve.
+DO NOT exert excessive pressure on valve: DO NOT attempt to operate damaged valve.
 Clear area of personnel and move upwind.
 Alert Fire Brigade and tell them location and nature of hazard.
 May be violently or explosively reactive.
 Wear breathing apparatus plus protective gloves.
 Prevent, by any means available, spillage from entering drains or water courses No smoking, naked lights or ignition sources.
 Increase ventilation.
-Stop leak if safe to do so.
+Major Spills Stop leak if safe to do so.
 Water spray or fog may be used to disperse / absorb vapour.
 Absorb or cover spill with sand, earth, inert materials or vermiculite.
 If safe, damaged cans should be placed in a container outdoors, away from ignition sources, until pressure has dissipated.
-Undamaged cans should be gathered and stowed safely.
-Collect residues and seal in labelled drums for disposal.
+Undamaged cans should be gathered and stowed safely. ▶ Collect residues and seal in labelled drums for disposal.
 Remove leaking cylinders to a safe place if possible.
 Release pressure under safe, controlled conditions by opening the valve.